KittenLord/borzoi/README.md

 ## Introduction

-*To try out the following examples check the Installation and Usage sections*
+*To try out the following examples yourself check the Installation and Usage sections*

 Being a really C inspired language, most of the concepts are probably already familiar to you